 by Tracy Johnson

 Admit it: You’ve been frustrated that the same folks keep getting the great gigs over and over.
-And many aren’t more qualified or more talented than you.
-In fact, they’re often simply overrated.
+And many are less qualified or talented.
+Many are simply overrated.
 How does that happen?
-The truth is, most jobs are awarded to someone the hiring manager or decision maker already knows.
+Most jobs are awarded to someone a hiring manager or decision maker already knows.
 That’s why a key part of he Get That Gig strategy is to network to get work.

-It’s really common sense, isn’t it?
+It’s common sense, isn’t it?
 Even if a candidate makes a strong impression, it’s common to finish second because of a powerful force: familiarity.
-That’s why we recommend Constantly Marketing as part of the career-building strategy.
-You never know when a relationship will pay off.
+That’s why Constantly Marketing should be part of a career strategy.
+Relationships pay off.

 Impressing management is usually not that difficult for most personalities and programmers.
 WIth years of experience working with clients and listeners, most excel in these situations.

 But, it’s hard for management to judge how well an unknown personality will fit a new culture.
 How will they get along with the existing staff?
 How will this person react to coaching and direction?
 These are real concerns.
 It’s natural for managers to place candidates they know at the top of the list.
 Even if not the most important consideration, it’s a tiebreaker.

 And with so much competition for great gigs, you need to win those ties.

 That’s why networking is critical.
 It takes time, but it isn’t expensive.
 There are many ways to reach out and make connections.
 A good place to start is radio conventions like Morning Show Boot Camp, where personalities, programmers, talent coaches and consultants gather.